openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 The right picture shows the distance between Kassel and Frankfurt in Germany.
 While the air-line distance is ~145 kilometer the route distance is ~192 kilometer.
-So range value is the normal remaining range.
+So range value is the normal remaining range while the range radius values can be used e.g. on [Mapview](https://www.openhab.org/docs/configuration/sitemaps.html#element-type-mapview) to indicate the reachable range on map.
-See the Section [OpenStreetMap](#openstreetmap-widget) how the range radius is used to indicate the reachable range on map.
+Please note this is just an indicator of the effective range.
-Please note this is just an indicator and the effective range, especially for electric vehicles, depends on many factors like driving style and electric consumers.
+Especially for electric vehicles it depends on many factors like driving style and electric consumers.

 ### Last Status Update Timestamp